hxnshaw/my-lesson-teacher/README.md

 A learning platform for software developers, equipped with video tutorials and access to every learning material after they subscribe.
 Subscription to the lesson-teacher plan is made possible via Paystack Subscription API.

+# AUTHENTICATION AND AUTHORIZATION
+The lesson-teacher app makes use of google oauth to authenticate users.
+Only authorized users are granted access to some routes.
+For example, only the admins can view all the users that are registered.

 # FEATURES
 * Users can register, Login and logout of their accounts as either students or tutors.
 * Only subscribed students can view the tutorials.